Friuli-Venezia Giulia

+Etymology

+Friuli comes from the Latin term Forum Julii ('Julius' forum'), a center for commerce in the Roman times, which today corresponds to the city of Cividale.
+The denomination Venezia Giulia ('Julian Venetia', not referring to the city of Venice but to the Roman province of Venetia et Histria) was proposed by the Italian linguist Graziadio Isaia Ascoli, with the intention of marking the Italian cultural spirit of the area.

 History

-In Roman times, modern Friuli Venezia Giulia was located within Regio X Venetia et Histria of Roman Italy.
+In Roman times, modern Friuli-Venezia Giulia was located within Regio X Venetia et Histria of Roman Italy.
 The traces of its Roman origin are visible all over the area.
-In fact, the city of Aquileia, founded in 181 BC, served as regional capital and rose to prominence in the Augustan era.
+In fact, the city of Aquileia, founded in 181 BC, served as the regional capital and rose to prominence in the Augustan era.

 Following the Lombard settlements in the 6th century, the historical paths of Friuli and Venezia Giulia began to diverge.
 In 568, Cividale del Friuli (the Roman Forum Iulii (from which the name Friuli is derived)) became the capital of the first Lombard dukedom in Italy.
-In 774, the Franks, favored the growth of the church of Aquileia and established Cividale as a march.
-In 1077, the Holy Roman Emperor recognized the territorial powers of the Patriarchate of Aquileia that temporarily extended its rule to areas to the east.
-Already in the 12th century Gorizia had become independent and Trieste, along with other coastal towns, developed into a free city-state.

 In the 6th century, the Alpine Slavs, ancestors of present-day Slovenes, settled the eastern areas of the region.
-They settled in the easternmost mountainous areas of Friuli known as the Friulian Slavia, as well as in the Kras Plateau and in the area north and south of Gorizia.
-In the 12th and 13th centuries they also moved closer to Trieste.
+They settled in the easternmost mountainous areas of Friuli known as the Friulian Slavia, as well as in the Karst Plateau and in the area north and south of Gorizia.
+In the 12th and 13th centuries, they also moved closer to Trieste.

-Friuli became Venetian territory in 1420, while Trieste and Gorizia remained within the Holy Roman Empire.
-Pordenone was a "corpus separatum", under Austrian influence until 1515, when it also fell to Venetian rule.
-With the 1797 Peace treaty of Campoformido, the Venetian domination came to an end and Friuli was ceded to Austria.
-After the period of domination by Napoleon, which affected also Trieste and Gorizia, it again became part of the Austrian Empire and was included in the Lombard-Veneto Kingdom.
-Gorizia was assigned to the Illyrian Kingdom, whereas Trieste and Istria became part of the Austrian Coastal Region.
-Under the enlightened government and policies set by the Austrian Empire and continued by the Austrian-Hungarian Empire in the 18th and 19th centuries, Trieste flourished, reaching an extraordinary economic development as the main harbour of the Habsburg empire.
-The war of independence led to the annexation of Friuli to the Kingdom of Italy.